Savoia-Marchetti SM.79 Sparviero: Overview

 The SM.79 was a cantilever low-wing monoplane trimotor, with a retractable taildragger undercarriage.
-The fuselage used a welded tubular steel frame structure, which was covered with duralumin on the forward section, a mixture of duralumin and plywood across the upper fuselage surface, and fabric for all of the other exterior surfaces.
+The fuselage had a welded tubular steel framework covered with duralumin on the forward section, a mixture of duralumin and plywood across the upper fuselage surface, and fabric for all of the other exterior surfaces.
 The wings were of all-wood construction, with trailing edge flaps and leading edge slats (Handley Page style) to offset their relatively small size.
-The internal structure was made of three spruce and plywood spars, linked with plywood ribs, with a skin of plywood.
+The structure consisted of three spruce and plywood spars, linked with plywood ribs, with a skin of plywood.
 The wing had a dihedral of 2° 15'.
 The ailerons were capable of rotating through +13/-26°, and were used together with the flaps in low-speed flight and in takeoff.
 The aircraft's capabilities were significantly greater than its predecessor, the SM.75, with over 1715 kW available and a high wing loading that gave it characteristics not dissimilar to a large fighter.